-The transmit spectrum shall not exceed the maximum of the interim transmit spectrum mask and –59 dBm/MHz at any frequency offset.
+The transmit spectrum shall not exceed the maximum of the interim transmit spectrum mask and -39 dBm/MHz at any frequency offset.
 Figure 36-67 (Example transmit spectral mask for a 160 MHz mask PPDU) shows an example of the resulting overall spectral mask when the –40 dBr spectrum level is above –59 dBm/MHz.

-For a 160 MHz mask PPDU of EHT format, if the preamble puncturing is applied, the spectral mask is subject to the mask defined in…
+For a 160 MHz mask PPDU of EHT format, if the preamble puncturing is applied, the interim spectral mask is subject to the mask defined in…

 Change P.L.
 538.36 as below